decaporg/decap-cms/website/site/content/docs/widgets.md

 Widgets define the data type and interface for entry fields.
 Netlify CMS comes with several built-in widgets.
 Click the widget names in the sidebar to jump to specific widget details.
 We’re always adding new widgets, and you can also [create your own](/docs/extending)!

+To see working examples of all of the built-in widgets, try making a 'Kitchen Sink' collection item on the [CMS demo site](https://cms-demo.netlify.com).
+(No login required: click the login button and the CMS will open.)
+You can refer to the demo [configuration code](https://github.com/netlify/netlify-cms/blob/master/example/config.yml#L60) to see how each field was configured.

 | Name       | UI                                 | Data Type                                          |
 | --------   | ---------------------------------- | ---------------------------------------------------|
 | `string`   | text input                         | string                                             |